New Hardness Results for the LOCAL Model via a Simple Self-Reduction: Introduction

 The deeper understanding and simplification of the existing lower bound techniques and proofs marked an essential turning point in our understanding of the hardness of several graph problems in the \local model.

 \paragraph{Automatic round elimination.} Regarding lower bounds proved via the round elimination technique, the turning point happened in 2019, when the \emph{automatic round elimination} technique was introduced \cite{brandt-2019-an-automatic-speedup-theorem-for}.
 Before this work, we had to \emph{guess} what could be the sequence $P_0, P_1, \ldots, P_T$ of problems that have the aforementioned desired properties and that hence implies a lower bound for $P_0$.
 The automatic round elimination technique greatly simplifies this part, as it is able to \emph{automatically construct such a sequence}.
 While it does not make it trivial to prove all the lower bounds that we care about (e.g., we still do not have lower bounds, as a function of $\Delta$, for $(\Delta+1)$-vertex coloring), this technique has been used to prove many interesting lower bounds for fundamental graph problems (see, e.g., \cite{balliu-brandt-etal-2021-lower-bounds-for-maximal,brandt-olivetti-2020-truly-tight-in-delta-bounds-for,balliu-brandt-olivetti-2022-distributed-lower-bounds,balliu-brandt-etal-2021-improved-distributed-lower,balliu-brandt-etal-2022-distributed-delta-coloring,balliu-brandt-etal-2020-classification-of-distributed,balliu-brandt-etal-2023-distributed-maximal-matching,balliu-brandt-etal-2025-distributed-quantum-advantage}).
 For example, the automatic version of round elimination made it possible to solve a long-standing open question regarding the hardness of the maximal matching problem:\footnote{A matching in a graph $G$ is a selection of node-disjoint edges, and a matching in $G$ is maximal if it is not a proper subset of any other matching in $G$.} indeed, \cite{balliu-brandt-etal-2019-lower-bounds-for-maximal} showed that any randomized \local algorithm that solves maximal matching requires $\Omega(\min\{\Delta, \log_\Delta\log n\})$ rounds.
-Moreover, this technique heavily simplified existing proofs: it is now possible to obtain a two-line proof of the hardness of sinkless orientation.
+Moreover, this technique heavily simplified existing proofs: using automatic round elimination, the hardness of sinkless orientation follows from a two-line proof.